basilleaf/curated_retweet_bot/README.md

 ## Usage

 Visit Twitter and favorite things!
 Be logged in as the user who will be doing the retweeting and favoriting.
-Then run this script to retweet one recent fav:
+Then run the script to retweet one recent fav:

 	python retweet.py